 1. Level-setting students before a course starts

-Gateway courses tend to have a wide variation in readiness among the students, so adaptive learning courseware can be useful to level-set students before class meetings start.
+Gateway courses tend to have a wide variation in readiness among students, so adaptive learning courseware can be useful to level-set students before class meetings start.
 Many of the pilot institutions gave students a knowledge check that determined their starting point on the path to mastery.

 “With 250 people, you can have higher-achieving students move through it more quickly or be given much harder questions to answer,” Adams says.